 14. Remember that everything is designed for overs and "yes" props, and there's a reason for it

 The SGP products have all been designed with this in mind.
-They want you to bet overs and yes props.
+They want you to bet overs and yes props, even if they offer unders now.

 For Chiefs-Chargers on Thursday Night Football, DraftKings' regular markets had Chiefs -3 and the total at 52.